kostysh/UnitTests-bundle-for-Sencha-Touch/README.md

 ======
 - Run testall.sh in 'tools' folder from console
 - Lint errors will be stored in logs folder
-- Jasmine output will be store in logs folder
+- Jasmine output will be stored in logs folder

 Useful links:
 =============